olsenjames1116/portfolioPage/README.md

 ## Description

 Come learn more about me!
-See some projects and skills I have picked up along on the road to becoming a web developer.
+See some projects and skills I have picked up on my journey to becoming a web developer.
 My contact information is provided if you would like to know more!

 This project highlights: